Keraunography

 Keraunography or keranography is the belief that lightning, when striking an object (generally a human body), can leave markings which constitute a photographic image of surrounding objects.
-It is generally considered a myth.
+It is generally considered a myth: lightning can leave markings, but they are not photographic.

 Origins

 Like most folklore, it is impossible to trace the origins of keraunography.
 However, it seems to have attracted scientific and media attention in England in the early 19th century, and by Victorian times the term "keraunography" had been coined to describe numerous unconnected events.
 With increasing scientific understanding of electricity and the popularity of photography, the time was right in the 19th century for keraunography, which seems to combine both concepts, to enter the public consciousness.
 However, it is likely that anecdotal accounts of keraunography had existed long before there was a word for it.

 Relationship to other myths

 Lightning, being a dramatic and often-seen (yet mysterious and poorly understood) aspect of nature, has since ancient times been the subject of mythology and folklore regarding its origins, effects, and various ways to ward it off.
 As mentioned previously, the 19th century were a breeding ground for myths about electricity and photography.
 Sympsychography, by which brain waves are used to produce a photographic image, was a deliberate joke, but no less taken as truth by members of the public.
 Also possibly related to keraunography is the mistaken belief that the last image a dying person sees is burned into their retina, like a photograph taken at the time of death.